5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225-V_FIX.md

 - [**Adjust Config**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/I225_stock_vs_cstmfw.md#settings-combinations-stock-firmware)
 - Save the config and reboot

+> [!NOTE]
+>
-**NOTE**: Since I have flashed the modded firmware months ago I can't test this, but this fix has been reported as working successfully.
+> Since I have flashed the modded firmware months ago I can't test this, but this fix has been reported as working successfully.
 But if this doesn't work for you, please use Option 1 instead.

 ## Option 3: flashing a custom Firmware (obsolete)